SQL Server Recovery Manager

 Ports Used By SQL Server

 Static Port: At the time of SQL server configuration, default instance of SQL Server listens on port 1433.
-This is called static or fixed port.
+This is called static, fixed or SQL Server default port.
 The port can be changed for security purpose or client application requirement.

 Dynamic Port: The named instances (including SQL Server Express) are configured to listen on dynamic ports, by default.
 It means that, when the Database Engine starts, it finds an available port every time and uses that port number.